Quantum metasurfaces as probes of vacuum particle content: Observing sub-region particle content with a quantum metasurface

-where $\langle \hdots \rangle$ is taken with respect to $\ket{0_T}$, $\hat{a}_1$ and $\hat{b}_n$ represent the fundamental sub-cavity and global mode operators respectively, and $\delta_R = \sum_n \omega_1\left|\beta_{1, n}\right|^2$ is an analytical estimate of the frequency shift due to the sub-region particle content (see Appendix~\ref{analytical111}) which forms the core experimental signature of vacuum particle content of this work.
-We present the derivation of this perturbative expression for the transition probability in Appendix~\ref{perturblim}.
-It is apparent from Eq.~\eqref{PR1234}, that the presence of photons in the sub-cavity with respect to the global cavity vacuum state, $\bra{0_T}\hat{a}_1^{\dagger} \hat{a}_1\ket{0_T} = \sum_n|\beta_{1n}|^2 \neq 0$, produces a frequency shift of the control atom.
+In the fast switching regime (which requires improvements beyond the current state-of-the-art), the expectation value in Eq.~\eqref{PR1234} is taken with respect to $\ket{0_T}$, as the field state remains unchanged before and after the switch, and $\delta_R = \sum_n \omega_1\left|\beta_{1, n}\right|^2$ is an analytical estimate of the frequency shift due to the sub-region particle content in this fast switching regime (see Appendix~\ref{analytical111} for a derivation in the rotating frame of $\hat{H}_R$, after expanding sub-cavity modes in terms of global cavity modes with a Bogoliubov transformation or multi-mode squeezing operation \cite{MaXin1990Msoa}).
+We present the derivation of the above perturbative expression for the transition probability in Appendix~\ref{perturblim}.
+From Eq.\ \eqref{PR1234}, it is apparent that the presence of photons in the sub-cavity with respect to the global cavity vacuum state,

+produces a frequency shift of the control atom.
+This analytical expression for the frequency shift is exact in the $r \ll L$ regime, while providing an order-of-magnitude estimate when the atomic array is positioned elsewhere in the cavity.
+This particle content in Eq.~\eqref{analyticest} that produces the characteristic frequency shift corresponds to the case of ideal rapid switching, which requires Purcell-enhanced-linewidths several orders of magnitude beyond state-of-the-art \cite{WangJian2025UHSR} for the exact protocol described in this section to work (as we detail further in section~\ref{expconsider1}).
+This formula describes a frequency-shift that peaks for $a \rightarrow 0$, with a $\mathrm{sinc}$ function decay to zero as $a \rightarrow 1$, as suggested by the expressions for the Bogoliubov co-efficients outlined in Section.~\ref{sub222}.
+The asymmetry in the frequency shift arises because the mirror only reflects a single frequency - higher order modes have a comparatively negligible contribution, leaving only the contribution from the fundamental mode which has this characteristic curve.